-- Exchange personal and auto insurance information with any drivers involved in the accident, or any witnesses still around the scene, even if there is not apparent damage or injury.
+- Exchange personal and auto insurance information with any drivers involved in the accident or any witnesses still around the scene, even if there is no apparent damage or injury.

 - Document crash details or photograph the accident scene, including vehicle damage, as thoroughly as you can.
-You many not remember some information when you need it later.
+You may not remember some information when you need it later.

 - Report the accident to the local law enforcement agency, if they are not on the scene due to lack of injury or major vehicle damage.